samfer2359-projects/Harvest-IQ/README.md

 **"Smart Decisions.
 Better Harvests"**

-Harvest-IQ is a web application designed to help farmers make informed decisions based on weather, soil health, and plant disease data.
+Harvest-IQ is a web application designed to help farmers make informed decisions based on soil health, and plant disease data.

 ## Features